TeCSAR-UNCC/PoseLift/README.md

 - **Data Modifications**: To address occlusions caused by store shelves, specific areas of interest for each camera were defined.
 Missing poses were interpolated, and data smoothing was applied for continuity.

+## Annotations and shoplifting labels:
+Each video in the PoseLift dataset is paired with a unique annotation file stored in the .pkl (pickle) format, resulting in a total of 153 annotation files.
+The naming of the files has the following pattern:

+These files offer detailed frame-by-frame annotations, including Person ID, bounding box, and keypoints for each individual in the frame.
+The annotations are organized in a dictionary structure, with each key representing a specific frame number.
+For each frame, the annotation includes:
+- **Person ID**: A unique identifier for each individual detected in the frame.
+- **Bounding Box**: Defined in the XYWH format, where X and Y are the coordinates , W is the width, and H is the height of the bounding box.
+- **Keypoints**: Represented in the XYC format, where X and Y are the coordinates of key points, and C is the confidence score associated with the detection of each keypoint.

 ## Benchmarking